“A super-stylish island retreat, with luxurious treetop living and an unspoilt private beach - ultimate romance and total relaxation”

 Our lunchtime pizza at Italian Mandi Mandi was light and full of flavour, but we got serious food envy as we watched plates of grilled fish and bruschetta pass us.

-Breakfast, served at Tamarind Tioman, was a sprawling spread of fruit, yoghurt, pastries and cakes.
+An indulgent and leisurely breakfast, served at Tamarind Tioman, was a sprawling spread of fruit, yoghurt, pastries and cakes.
 An a la carte menu of hot dishes includes eggs, pancakes and some local dishes.

 Fresh juices, coffee and cocktails are served throughout the day at all three locations, and drinks and nibbles can be ordered to your sun spot.